Mtortolani/adverserial-attack-testing/README.md

 ### Setup

 &emsp;For this project, we will be utilizing the MNIST database (Modified National Institute of Standards and Technology database).
 This is a large database of 28 x 28 grayscale pixel handwritten images of numbers.
 The dataset contains 60,000 training images and 10,000 testing images.
-In their original paper, they achieve an error rate of 0.8% using a support vector machine (http://yann.lecun.com/exdb/publis/pdf/lecun-98.pdf).
+In their original paper, they achieve an error rate of 0.8% using a support vector machine.
 Although our feedforward neural network does not have to have accuracy comparable to the original research, it does ensure there are minimal upper bounds on the performance of the model due to the nature of the dataset.

 ![image](https://user-images.githubusercontent.com/80783579/235015094-23583509-d380-4efe-a778-ed798e35efec.png)
 <br /><br />